bellantanio/frenfit-sanity-filter/README.md

-frenf.it sanity filter for Tampemonkey
+vibe coded frenf.it sanity filter for Tampemonkey